PsiGuard wrote:

 Everyone else was talking about abortion too, I was just following the flow of the thread... not sure why I was singled out... but okay...

-guide writing tips 'n tricksashes to ashesfancy a sig?
+♡ guide writing tips 'n tricks ♡ ashes to ashes ♡ fancy a sig? ♡

-♡ sig by Jovy ♡
+♡ sig unintentional collab with Jovy and me ♡

 May I make one statement that is quite importantly related to abortion?
 I've not been following the discussion, but one thing I do know is the following: